You are here: Infothek - Blood pressure apps and digital tools - Studies on Home Blood Pressure Monitoring

 messung am Ober

-The telemetry group had the greatest success.
-Blood pressure reductions in the telemonitoring group were slightly larger than in the intervention group.
-Above all, they were achieved earlier than in the comparison groups.
-Compared with the control groupthose whose blood pressure was only measured in the clinicthe clear advantage was already seen after six months.
+The telemetry group achieved the greatest success.
+The blood pressure reduction in the telemonitoring group was slightly larger than in the intervention group.
+Most importantly, it was achieved earlier than in the comparison groups.
+Compared with the control groupthose only measured in the clinicthe clear benefit was already evident after six months.

-4. US pilot study
+4. American pilot study

 5. Meta-analysis of 52 studies on this topic